rudi77/CarND-MPC-Project/README.md

 ### MPC Algorithm
 1.)
 Define duration of trajectory T: This means that we have to define N and dt where N is the number of steps and dt is the duration of one timestep.
 A large N and a small dt provides very accurate results but also increases the computational cost and latency.
 A smaller N and a larger dt returns solutions which are more inaccurate but increases responsiveness of the controller.
 After some trial and error I defined N=15 and dt=0.05.

 2.)
 Define the vehicle model and constraints.

 3.)
-Define the cost function.

-### Cost Function
-The cost function should minimize the CTE and EPSI.
+Define the cost function: The cost function should minimize the CTE and EPSI and is defined as follows.

 ## Kinematic Model
 In this project we implemented and used a kinematic model to model the vehicle.
 The kinematic model is a simplification of the dynamic model.
 It ignores forces, gravity and mass as opposed to a dynamic model and therefore maybe less accurate then the dynamic model.